U.S. demands formal talks with Mexico over GMO corn dispute | Headlines

 - United States

-The United States has requested formal trade consultations with Mexico over U.S. objections to its southern neighbor's plans to limit imports of genetically modified corn and other agricultural biotechnology products.
-The U.S. Trade Representative's office announced the request for technical talks on Monday after months of informal discussions with Mexican officials over their plans to ban GMO corn for human consumption failed to satisfy U.S. trade officials.
+The United States requested formal trade consultations with Mexico on Monday over U.S. objections to its southern neighbor's plans to limit imports of genetically modified corn and other agricultural biotechnology products.
+The U.S. Trade Representative's office announced the request for technical talks after months of informal discussions with Mexican officials over their plans to ban GMO corn for human consumption failed to satisfy U.S. trade officials.

+The consultations are the first formal step toward a U.S. request for a dispute settlement panel under the U.S.-Mexico-Canada Agreement on trade (USMCA) that could ultimately lead to retaliatory U.S. tariffs if no resolution is reached.
+The dispute could further strain U.S.-Mexico relations.
+U.S. officials say it puts some $5 billion of U.S. corn exports to Mexico at risk and could stifle biotechnology innovation at a time of high food inflation as increasingly severe weather threatens crop production.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)